arjunattam/rubberduck/README.md

 ## Architecture

-The extension has two components
+The extension has three components

 1. [Background page](public/background.js): this is the main page of the extension (also called "event page") in the docs.
 The background page listens for some chrome events, and injects scripts to the page.

 2. [Content script](src/index.js): this is the script that is injected in the page using [programmatic injection](https://developer.chrome.com/extensions/content_scripts#pi).
 Since the injected script renders elements, this is built using React.

+3. [Options page](public/options.html): this is the settings page.
+Not much to see here.

 ### Docs